Nike drops new Air Max Scorpion in Chinese New Year colorway

 The Nike Air Max Scorpion elevates the Nike Air VaporMax with a functional Flywire reinforcement, heel tabs and stitched Swooshes.
 Additionally, the Air technology covers the entire bottom of the shoe.
 The Lunar New Year-themed sneakers also feature delicate floral stitching and red tones on the heel.
 To complement the theme, Nike has also added a set of fluffy lace fasteners resembling a rabbit’s fur coat.

 While Nike has not revealed the release date of the “Chinese New Year” variant, they will reportedly go on sale in early January.
-The price has yet to be unveiled, but with previous Nike Air designs fetching upwards of $250, expect the same.
+The price has yet to be unveiled, but with previous Nike Air designs fetching upwards of USD 130, expect the same.

 Keep an eye out for the release in the next few weeks.
 They will hit the stores soon!
 Who knows—carrying a piece of the Lunar New Year tradition could bring happy change to your checking account.
 Well, if not, you’ll have a classic piece to show off.